Khortytsia: History

+Earliest references

 There are a number of theories concerning the origin of the name Khortytsia, one of the more likely one is that the island was named in honour of the ancient Slavic god Khors.

 Khortytsia has been continuously inhabited during the last five millennia.
 Other islands in the immediate vicinity also contain indications of intensive occupation during the Proto-Indo-European and Scythian periods.
 The island of Small Khortytsia is known for its Scythian remains and a derelict Cossack fortress.
 The islet of Sredeny Stih (to the northeast of Khortytsia), excavated during construction of the hydroelectric station in 1927, gave its name to the Sredny Stog culture.

-In the Early Middle Ages, Khortytsia was a key centre for the trade route from the Varangians to the Greeks.
-In his treatise De Administrando Imperio, Emperor Constantine VII mentions the island of St. George immediately downstream from the rapids.
+In his treatise De Administrando Imperio (written c.
+950), Emperor Constantine VII mentions the island of St. George immediately downstream from the rapids.
 He reports that, while passing through the rapids, the Rus' would be easy prey for the nomadic Pechenegs.
 The Kievan Rus' prince Sviatoslav I was attacked and killed during his attempt to cross the rapids in 972.